wso2/cellery-samples/cells/todo-service/README.md

 which is written in Go Lang and it is a simple micro service that add/list/update todo items by connecting to database.
 The `mysql` component is a MySQL database that is used to persists the todo items received by the `todo` component.

+This example uses three types of volumes as described below.

+   1. Configuration: `sqlconfig` configuration is used to mount the [init.sql](mysql/init.sql) script to mysql component.
+   2. Volume Claim: A persistence volume claim `volumeClaim` is mounted to `/var/lib/mysql` path of the mysql component to persist mysql data.
+   3. Secret: The database credentials are mounted as a secret to `todoServiceComponet` in the path `/credentials`.

 ```ballerina
 // Composite file that wraps a to do micro service and mysql database.
 import celleryio/cellery;